gluster/devblog/pages/write-for-gluster.md

 permalink: /write-for-gluster
 ---

-Are you interested in write blog post in Gluster devblog?
+Are you interested to write a blog post in Gluster dev blog?
 Why wait, clone the [devblog](https://github.com/gluster/devblog) repo and start writing.
 This post will help you to get started.